-James is responsible for managing all aspects of the Employment Rights department in Wales and the South West.
-His role involves overseeing the provision of the employment service, ensuring that it runs smoothly and efficiently and that it meets the high expectations of our trade union clients.
+James is responsible for managing all aspects of the employment rights department in Wales and the South West.
+His role involves overseeing the provision of the employment service, ensuring that it runs smoothly and efficiently, and that it meets the high expectations of our trade union clients.
 James manages a team of lawyers and gets involved in supervision from the point of referral to case conclusion.

-James set up and continues to oversee a national telephone advice line service providing early employment advice to our trade union clients enabling them to best support their members to achieve early resolution and avoid adversarial litigation.
+James set up and continues to oversee a national telephone advice line service, providing early employment advice to our trade union clients and enabling them to best support their members to achieve early resolution and avoid adversarial litigation.

-Regular talks on employment law to trade union clients for Thompsons or on behalf of our trade union clients also keep James busy!
+Regular talks on employment law to trade union clients for Thompsons, or on behalf of our trade union clients also keep James busy.

 Securing proper compensation for those badly treated at work through working in partnership with trade unions means that James works with a diverse range of clients on a wide-range of legal issues.
-The Thompsons partnership with trade unions and the ability that offers to shape employment law, and solve workplace issues is a key aspect of the work that James enjoys.
+The Thompsons partnership with trade unions and the ability that offers to shape employment law and solve workplace issues is a key aspect of the work that James enjoys.